How do we know what pupils have learnt and how well have they learnt it?

 Monitoring evaluation and review – all teaching and learning is subject to rigorous and frequent MER from SLT throughout the year.
 This is used to inform standards of teaching and learning, to identify talents and abilities, to inform ongoing CPD for teachers and to help teachers develop their practise.

 Summative assessments – all teachers assess children’s achievements in reading, writing and maths every half term using a combination of the Southwark LA STAR system and Target Tracker.
-We also complete the statutory assessments at the end of EYFS, Y1 phonics, KS1 TAs and KS2 SATs.
+We also complete statutory assessments at the beginning of Reception, in Y1 phonics, at the end of Year 2 (KS1 TAs), in Y4 maths (multiplication tables check -MTC) and at the end of Year 6 (KS2 SATs.)

 See also assessment and testing.